Meet Laura.....

 With Gratitude

 I want to honour Christopher “Hareesh” Wallis, whose scholarship and practice of nondual Śaiva Tantra continues to shape the heart of my work.
-Through his teachings I’ve come to experience a deeper awakening to life and love, one that continues to shape the way I share my work.
+Through his teachings and guidance I’ve come to experience a deeper awakening to life and love, one that continues to shape the way I share my work.

 I give profound thanks to Aimee Rai, whose calling and courage made it possible for me to train with her in somatic therapy.
 It was through Aimee that I learned to trust my intuition in my work - to listen more closely to the quiet inner thread that guides both myself and those I walk alongside.